ymuichiro/quick_learning_symbol_en/13_verify.md

 # 13.Validation

-Verify the various types of information recorded on the blockchain.
+Verify information recorded on the blockchain.
-While data recording on the blockchain is done with the agreement of all nodes.
-However, **referencing data** to the blockchain is done by obtaining information from the node alone, so If a new transaction is to be made based on information from an untrusted node, the data obtained from the node must be verified.
+While recording data on the blockchain is done with the agreement of all nodes, **referencing data** on the blockchain is achieved by obtaining information from a single node.
+For this reason, if a new transaction is to be made based on information from an untrusted node, the data obtained from the node must be verified.

 ## 13.1 Transaction validation